 Tribal development fund (TDF) project

 The NABARD Tribal Development Fund (TDF) project is a partnership project between DBF and NABARD.
-It was sanctioned in March 2017.
-It was sanctioned in March 2017.
-It is a project of 5 year duration and aims at holistic development of tribal communities.
-The project will be implemented in 15 villages covering 500 families.
+First project was sanctioned in March 2017 and second was sanctioned in February 2020.
+It is a project of maximum 6 year duration and aims at holistic development of tribal communities.
+The project will be implemented in 30 villages covering 1000 families.
 The primary activity under the project is development of “wadis”, permanent horticulture plantation with an aim to diversify income sources of farmers.

-Further by bringing land under permanent plantation, the project aims to reduce practice of Jhum cultivation, a local traditional agriculture practice of shifting cultivation leading to degradation of land.
+Further by bringing land under permanent plantation, the project aims to reduce practice of Jhum cultivation in Assam, a local traditional agriculture practice of shifting cultivation leading to degradation of land.

 ACTIVITIES UNDER THE PROJECT